 When silver jewelry is not worn every day, it has to be stored properly to prevent tarnishing.
 First, you have to clean the jewelry properly and put the jewelry into a new ziplock plastic bag and squeeze out any extra air to seal it.
 Then put the sealed jewelry into a dark color box through which light is not penetrable.
 If your silver jewelry does get tarnished, there are two ways to clean it.

 If your jewelry cannot be cleaned by first mehtod, you may use liquid cleaner.
 Watch out when yo buy your liquid cleaner!
-It is doubtful if the label on the leaner claims that it can clean gold, silver, platinum, and diamond etc. Most likely it cannot clean anything properly.
+It is doubtful if the label on the cleaner claims that it can clean gold, silver, platinum, and diamond etc. Most likely it cannot clean anything properly.

 We use and highly recommend HAGERTY Silver Cleaner (liquid) cleaning jewelry and 3M TARNI.SHIELD (cream) for silver bowls.
 Strictly follow the manufacturer's instructions when using liquid cleaner.